Combinatorial Algorithm for Restricted Max-Min Fair Allocation: Combinatorial Algorithm

-The inequality for $i = \ell+1$ in the second invariant holds by the definition of $d_{\ell+1}$ during this phase.
-The remaining inequalities follow from the induction hypothesis since none of the previous layers $L_0,\dots,L_\ell$ were altered during this phase and no elements from $I$ were discarded.
+For~\ref{ainv:2}, the inequality for $i = \ell+1$ holds by the definition of $d_{\ell+1}$ during this phase.
+The remaining inequalities follow from the induction hypothesis since none of $M, P_{\leq \ell}$ and $A_{\leq \ell}$ were altered during this phase and no elements from $I$ were discarded.